tobealive/docs/docs/getting-started/afterwords.md

 Now you know the basics of how to work with V!

-To see simple examples for basic syntax see
+To see simple examples for basic syntax, see
 [Basic Syntax](../basics/basic-syntax.md)
 article.